dbwebb-se/python/bin/README.md

-Utility `bin/dbwebb` to work with course repositories
+Command-line utility `dbwebb` to work with course repositories
 ============================================================

 Part of course repos as a admin utility.